Workers’ Compensation Claim Denial Lawyer in Middletown, NJ

 If successful, you may be entitled to permanent disability benefits or temporary disability benefits.
 Ask one of the knowledgeable attorneys at Rudnick, Addonizio, Pappa & Casazza for guidance on how to proceed with your appeal.

-Speak with an Experienced Hazlet, New Jersey Workers’ Compensation Lawyer Today
+Speak with an Experienced Hazlet Workers’ Compensation Attorney About Your Denied Claim Today

 Workers’ Compensation laws and regulations are complex.
 Formal appeals are legal procedures that involve rules of evidence and the applicability of other appellate decisions in cases similar to yours—things that most people are unfamiliar with.
 A qualified lawyer can determine the strength of your case beforehand by considering outcomes in similar cases, examining relevant documents, deciding what additional information may be necessary to support your appeal and interviewing expert witnesses, in order to gain a complete understanding of your case from all perspectives.